 The dietary guidelines for calcium set up under the aegis of the National Academy of Sciences is that calcium must be consumed at levels 25-50% higher than what was previously recommended by most dieticians.
 The recommended calcium supplemental level for ages 19 to 51 years, is at least 1,000 mg a day, preferably as part of the diet - mostly from natural sources of the mineral.
 The recommended dosage of calcium for supplemental needs of all adults who have crossed age 51 is 1,200 mg of the mineral on a daily basis.
 For most adults, the most common dosage used in supplements is about 800mg - 1,000 mg of the mineral daily.
 If doctors recommend general increase in the intake of calcium - usually at 1,200mg - 1,500 mg daily - they normally include the several hundred milligrams of calcium receive from the typical diet.

+Supplemental use of calcium has been linked to specific physical symptoms such as persistent constipation, abdominal bloating and excessive gas.
+The consumption of calcium carbonate supplements along with large amounts of calcium received by consuming large amounts of dairy products was the cause of a condition formerly known as "milk alkali syndrome" - a toxic effect of accumulated calcium in the body.
+Medical doctors used to recommend people affected by ulcers to take this supplemental combination as a treatment, but they no longer do so these days and hence, such toxic symptoms are no longer common in the general population.
 Supplements of calcium must not be used by individuals affected by disorders like hyperparathyroidism or diseases like chronic kidney disease as it can worsen things.
 Such patients must always consult with a nutritionally oriented physician on the possibility of supplementing with calcium before they go ahead.
 Supplementation using calcium for those individuals with kidney stones must also be done only after consulting with a doctor - they should supplement only after receiving an okay from the doctor.
 As far as supplemental use of calcium for healthy adults is concerned, the best may be the highest amount normally recommended by nutritionally oriented doctors, this is a dose of 1,200 mg daily.
 Such dosages are quite safe and are not linked to any adverse side effects.